-For most people, time-restricted eating is unlikely to be a miracle weight-loss cure.
+For most people, TRE is unlikely to be a miracle weight loss cure.
 However, studies have shown that it can offer health benefits without a high risk of side effects.

 Which people, situations, or medical conditions might a time-restricted eating diet suit and why?Anonymous

-Time-restricted feeding seems to be beneficial for most people who are not experiencing acute illness or taking medications to lower blood sugar, for type 2 diabetes for example.
+Time-restricted feeding seems to be beneficial for most people who are not experiencing acute illness or taking medications to lower blood sugar, for type 2 diabetes, for example.